KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/crosschain.md

 The `calc_MoM` method calculates the value of the merkle root of the blocks' merkle roots (MoM), starting from the block of the indicated height for the chosen depth.

 :::tip Note
-This method should be run on an asset chain.
+This method should be run on a Smart Chain.
 :::

 #### Arguments